shanemileham/levelupmylife/_content/books/stephen-laberge--exploring-the-world-of-lucid-dreaming.md

 "You can make rapid progress with this technique if you have someone watch over you while you fall asleep.
 Your assistant’s job is to wake you up whenever you show any sign of having fallen asleep, and to ask you what number you reached and what you were dreaming.
 The watcher’s task may sound difficult, but in fact it’s quite easy to tell when you have fallen asleep.
 There are several observable signs of sleep onset: with dim light, you can observe the movement of the eyes under the closed lids.
 Slow pendular movements of the eyes from side to side are a reliable sign of sleep onset, as are minor movements or twitches of the lips, face, hands, feet, and other muscles.
 A third sign of sleep onset is irregular breathing."

-#### The twin bodies technique
+#### The Twin Bodies Technique
-1. **Relax completely** -
+1. **Relax completely** - You know what to do.
-2. **Focus on your body** -
-Now focus your attention on your physical body....
+2. **Focus on your body** - Now focus your attention on your physical body....
 Eventually you will experience sensations which will rapidly develop into complete paralysis of your physical body.
 At this stage you are ready to leave your paralyzed body behind and to enter the dream world in your dream body.
 3. **Leave your body and enter the dream** - Remember that your currently paralyzed physical body has a magical, moveable twin, that is, your dream body, and that you can just as easily experience yourself as being in one body as the other.
 Let yourself peel free of the immobile physical body.
 Jump, fall, or crawl out of bed.
 Sit up or sink through the floor.
 Fly through the ceiling, or just get up.
 Now you’re in the world of lucid dreaming.

-#### The one body technique
+#### The One Body Technique
+1. **Relax completely** - You know what to do.
+2. **Focus on your body** - Same as above.
+3. **Leave your body and enter the dream** - Remember that the body image you are currently experiencing as a paralyzed physical body cannot move (in mental space) because sensory information is telling your brain that your physical body is motionless.
+When sensory input is cut off (when you go deeper into REM sleep), there will be no information (except memory) indicating that your body is still in the position it was before.
+Now you are free to feel movement of your body image or dream body without any contradiction from your sensory systems.
+Your body image can move without reference to the actual position of your physical body, as it does naturally in dreams.

-#### The no body technique
+#### The No Body Technique
+1. **Relax completely** - You know what to do.
+2. **Think that you will soon no longer feel your body** - While falling asleep, concentrate on the thought that when you fall asleep your body will become imperceptible.
+3. **Float freely about the dream as an ego-point** - As soon as you can no longer feel your body, imagine that you are a point of awareness from which you perceive, feel, think, and act in the dream world.

 ### 5. The Building of Dreams
 #### How schemas take us beyond the information given